Prof. Daniel Kaiser

-I'm a Lecturer (Assistant Professor) at the University of York and a trained psychologist and cognitive neuroscientist.
-I'm generally interested naturalistic vision: I want to understand how we perceive the world around us in typically everyday situations.
+I'm a trained psychologist and cognitive neuroscientist and currently Professor for Neural Computation at JLU Gießen.
+I'm generally interested in naturalistic vision: I want to understand how we perceive the world around us in typical everyday situations.
 Outside of the lab, I enjoy cycling and eating unhealthy vegetarian food.
-Please view the About Me page for further details and the Research page for the main research directions I'm currently pursuing.
+Please view the Research page (under construction) for the main research directions I'm currently pursuing.

 Lixiang is a PhD student based at Freie Universität Berlin and co-supervised by Radoslaw Cichy.
 Lixiang is funded by the Chinese Scholarship Counil (CSC).
 In his PhD work, he focuses on the spatiotemporal dynamics of scene representations in the brain, using M/EEG and fMRI techniques.
 Before joining the lab, Lixiang obtained his master’s degree from South China Normal University in Guangzhou.

 Rico is a PhD student at Justus-Liebig-Universität Gießen.
 He obtained his Masters degree in Psychology at the Friedrich Schiller University Jena.
 Prior to starting his PhD, he worked at the Department of Biological Psychology and Cognitive Neuroscience at the University of Jena, where he investigated the spatiotemporal dynamics of facial identity processing.
 He focuses on applying multivariate and machine-learning-based analysis techniques to EEG and fMRI data to examine how our brain represents mental states.